isaiahgrant/CodeInSE/README.md

 KSH: https://www.spaceengineersgame.com/

 MDK: https://github.com/malware-dev/MDK-SE/wiki -- I highly suggest you familiarize yourself with this, I will reference it regularly.
+It is also a dependency of the framework (and should be for any SE development IMHO) so make sure that you have it installed.

 Borrowed a line from Malware:
 Space Engineers is trademarked to Keen Software House.
 This toolkit (framework) is fan-made, and its developer has no relation to Keen Software House (or Malware).